Datamation: Computer humor

 could be replaced by the COMEFROM statement and provided some entertaining examples.
 This was actually implemented in the INTERCAL programming language, a language designed to make programs as obscure as possible.

 Real Programmers Don't Use Pascal was a letter to the editor of Datamation, volume 29 number 7, July 1983, written by Ed Post, Tektronix, Wilsonville, Oregon, USA.

+Much of the early humor was collected in 1966 in "Faith, Hope, and Parity".

 Some of the BOFH stories were reprinted in Datamation.

 The humor section was resurrected in 1996 by editor in chief Bill Semich with a two-page spread titled "Over the Edge" with material contributed by Annals of Improbable Research editor Marc Abrahams and MISinformation editor Chris Miksanek.
 Semich also commissioned BOFH author Simon Travaglia to write humor columns for the magazine.
 Later that year, Miksanek became the sole humor contributor (though in 1998 "Over the Edge" was augmented with an online weblinks companion by Miksanek's alter-ego "The Duke of URL").
 The column was dropped from the magazine in 2001 when it was acquired by Internet.com.

 A collection of "Over the Edge" columns was published in 2008 under the title "Esc: 400 Years of Computer Humor" (ISBN 1434892484).